coverclock/com-diag-hazer/README.md

 Cadmium, and Mercury as described above).
 It is reproducible removing Hazer from the test completely and just using standard utilities like cat and socat.
-It is not reproducible running the exact same software and GNSS receivers on the ARM-based Raspberry Pi 3+ (Gold, Bodega, and Mochila as decribed above).
+It is not reproducible running the exact same software and GNSS receivers on the ARM-based Raspberry Pi 3+ (Gold, Bodega, and Mochila as decribed above) under Raspbian.
+Both Ubuntu and Raspbian are Debian-based Linux distributions.

-I haven't reported this to U-blox because I would really like this to be a software bug on my part, because then I could fix it.
-But that strategy is looking iffy.
+I haven't reported this to U-blox because it seems like a bug (somehow) in the Intel-specific portions of the USB stack.
+Plus, I would really like this to be a software bug on my part, because then I could fix it; but that strategy is looking iffy.

-## Running Tumbleweed for Differential GNSS
+## Differential GNSS Using Tumbleweed

+Tumbleweed uses three Raspberry Pi 3B+ SBCs and two Ardusimple SimpleRTK2B boards, each equipped with a U-blox UBX-ZED-F9P receiver chip and a multi-band GPS active antenna, to implement a Differential GNSS system which is (at least theoretically) capable of centimeter-level accuracy.
+One of the Pis is a stationary base station running its ZED-F9P in survey mode, one of the Pis is a mobile rover whose ZED-F9P receives RTK updates from the base station, and one of the Pis is a router that receives RTK updates from one base station and forwards them to one or more rovers.

-The Tumbleweed router, which is on my LAN, must have a static IP address or a usable Dynamic DNS (DDNS) address that can be reached through the firewall.
+The Tumbleweed router, which is on my LAN, must have a static IP address or a usable Dynamic DNS (DDNS) address (which is what I do) that can be reached through the firewall.

     cd ~/src/com-diag-hazer/Hazer
     . out/host/bin/setup
     router :tumbleweed &
     tail -f out/host/log/router.err

-The Tumbleweed base station is typically on my LAN, but can be on the WAN by changing the hostname through which the router is addressed.
+The Tumbleweed base is typically on my LAN, but can be on the WAN by changing the hostname through which the router is addressed.

     cd ~/src/com-diag-hazer/Hazer
     . out/host/bin/setup
     base tumbleweed:tumbleweed &
-    more out/host/log/base.err
+    cat out/host/log/base.err
     headless out/host/log/base.out

-A Tumbleweed mobile rover (there can be more than one) is on the WAN, and is agnostic as to the Internet connection:
+A Tumbleweed rover (there can be more than one) is on the WAN, and is agnostic as to the Internet connection (I use a USB LTE modem).

     cd ~/src/com-diag-hazer/Hazer
     . out/host/bin/setup
     rover tumbleweed.test:tumbleweed &
-    more out/host/log/rover.err
+    cat out/host/log/rover.err
     headless out/host/log/rover.out

 On my three test systems, I define "tumbleweed" to be UDP port 21010